Father's Day, touching for father (5)

 'dre' put after 'pa' is 'padre'.

-(Other definitions for padre that I've seen before include "Chaplain to armed forces", "Forces chaplain", "Man of god - drape (anag)", "Father", "Chaplain in the services", "Priest, chaplain", "Army chaplain", "Drape (anag.)", "A military chaplain" and "A military clergyman".)
+(Other definitions for padre that I've seen before include "Forces chaplain", "Chaplain in the services", "non-combatant officer", "Services' chaplain", "A military clergyman", "Sky pilot (military slang)", "Minister", "Military chaplain", "Armed forces chaplain" and "Priest, chaplain".)